Particular/docs.particular.net/nservicebus/messaging/headers.md

 A message Reply is performed from a Saga will have the following headers:

  * The send headers are the same as a normal Reply headers with a few additions.
- * Since this reply is from a secondary Saga then `OriginatingSagaId` and `OriginatingSagaType` will match the second saga
+ * Since this reply is from a secondary Saga then `OriginatingSagaId` and `OriginatingSagaType` will match the second saga.
  * Since this is a Reply to a the initial Saga then the headers will contain `SagaId` and `SagaType` headers that match the initial Saga.